Benign overfitting beyond prediction: The ordinary least squares interpolator: Row-partitioned regression

-From \eqref{eq:loo.shortcut.classical} and \eqref{eq:loo.shortcut.hd}, we see that the LOO residuals in both the classical and high-dimensional regimes can be directly computed from $(\bX, \by)$ in a single shot without ever having to construct and assess the performance of $n$ distinct models.
-Moreover, \eqref{eq:loo.shortcut.classical} and \eqref{eq:loo.shortcut.hd} reveal that the expressions for the LOO residuals take the same form in both regimes, albeit with different constructions of $\bP_{\bX}^\perp$ and $\Gram_{\bX}$.
-On this note, we remark that in the classical regime, the vector $\bP_{\bX}^\perp \by = (\bI_n - \bH) \by = \by - \widehat{\by}$ represents the OLS estimator's in-sample residuals.
-Thus, there is a simple transformation between the OLS estimator's in-sample and LOO residuals as in \eqref{eq:loo.shortcut.classical}.
+By \eqref{eq:loo.shortcut.classical} and \eqref{eq:loo.shortcut.hd}, the leave-one-out residuals in both the classical and high-dimensional regimes can be directly computed from $(\bX, \by)$ in a single shot without ever having to construct and assess the performance of $n$ distinct models.
+Moreover, \eqref{eq:loo.shortcut.classical} and \eqref{eq:loo.shortcut.hd} reveal that the expressions for the leave-one-out residuals take the same form in both regimes, albeit with different constructions of $\bP_{\bX}^\perp$ and $\Gram_{\bX}$.
+On this note, observe that in the classical regime, $\bP_{\bX}^\perp \by = (\bI_n - \bH) \by = \by - \widehat{\by}$ denotes the OLS estimator's in-sample residuals.
+Thus, there is a simple transformation between the OLS estimator's in-sample and leave-one-out residuals as in \eqref{eq:loo.shortcut.classical}.
 Such a relationship does not hold in high-dimensions as the in-sample residuals of the OLS interpolator are zero.